Linh040501/Boston-bike-sharing-Visualization/README.md

 # Boston Bike-Sharing Visualization

-This project utilizes the Boston Blue Bikes dataset from [Blue Bikes System Data](https://bluebikes.com/system-data) to visualize insights and patterns in bike-sharing usage.
+This project utilizes the Boston Blue Bikes dataset, sourced from [Blue Bikes System Data](https://bluebikes.com/system-data), to analyze and visualize patterns in bike-sharing usage.

 ## Step 1: Data Cleaning Using R

-**Packages Used:** `tidyverse`, `lubridate`, `dplyr`, `tidyr`, `geosphere`
+**Packages Utilized:** `tidyverse`, `lubridate`, `dplyr`, `tidyr`, `geosphere`

-- I selected the dataset from the official company website to ensure it is Reliable, Original, Comprehensive, Current, and Citable (ROCCC).
+- The dataset was selected from the official website to ensure it adheres to the principles of Reliability, Originality, Comprehensiveness, Currency, and Citatability (ROCCC).

-### Cleaning Process
+### Data Cleaning Process
-- Inspected the dataset and identified an unusual value for `tripduration` (3401096).
+- Performed an initial examination of the dataset and identified an anomalous value in the `tripduration` column (3401096).
-  - Hypothesized it as an outlier or typo.
+  - Hypothesized that this could be an outlier or a typographical error.
-  - Calculated the Standard Deviation and used empirical rules and Chebyshev's theorem.
-Since the maximum value exceeded 3 standard deviations, the hypothesis was rejected.
+  - Applied statistical methods including Standard Deviation calculations and Chebyshev's theorem.
+The value exceeded 3 standard deviations, confirming it as an outlier.
-- Removed extra spaces and blanks.
+- Removed extraneous spaces and blanks from the dataset.
-- Retained duplicates due to the nature of the dataset.
+- Retained duplicates due to the dataset’s inherent characteristics.
-- Checked for spelling errors.
+- Corrected spelling errors and addressed formatting inconsistencies.
-- Identified and addressed unformatted and missing data.
+- Identified and managed missing or unformatted data.
-- Removed unwanted data.
+- Eliminated irrelevant data points.

-### Preparation
+### Data Preparation
-- Added a time block column to the dataset.
+- Introduced a time block column for enhanced temporal analysis.
-- Calculated trip duration in minutes and hours.
+- Calculated trip durations in both minutes and hours.
-- Joined the dataset with `dot_dataset` to assess the productivity of stations' dots.
+- Merged the dataset with `dot_dataset` to evaluate the productivity of bike-sharing stations.
-- Calculated trip length using longitude and latitude.
+- Computed trip lengths using geographic coordinates (longitude and latitude).

 ## Step 2: Data Visualization

-- Created a table showing the total number of trips for each station, including trip durations in minutes and hours.
-A filter allows viewers to adjust the timeline by day of the week.
+- Developed a table presenting total trips per station, with trip durations in minutes and hours.
+Included a filter to adjust the timeline by day of the week.
-- Designed a dynamic bar chart illustrating the trend of user types by counting trips throughout each hour of the day.
-Includes filters for user types and highlights peak hours.
+- Created a dynamic bar chart illustrating the trend of user types by counting trips per hour.
+Added filters for user types and highlighted peak activity hours.
-- Developed a table displaying trends of total trips by weekday for two user types, including percentage calculations for each type.
+- Constructed a table showing trip trends by weekday for two user types, including percentage calculations.
-- Created a bar chart showing total trips by weekday for each user type, separated by time of day (morning, afternoon, evening, and night).
+- Designed a bar chart depicting trip trends by weekday for each user type, segmented by time of day (morning, afternoon, evening, night).
-- Produced a heatmap showing total trips across weekdays and hours.
+- Generated a heatmap representing total trips across weekdays and hours.
-- Generated two line charts comparing the trend of total rides for two user types, with side-by-side comparison and filters for the day of the week and season of the year.
+- Produced two line charts comparing total rides for two user types, with a side-by-side comparison and filters for day of the week and season.
-- Built a map displaying total trips for each station and the number of dots.
-Calculated and ranked productivity of dots at each station.
+- Created a map displaying the total trips for each station and the number of dots, with an analysis of dot productivity and subsequent ranking.

-## Step 3: Build Tableau Dashboard
+## Step 3: Building the Tableau Dashboard

-### The Final Dashboard Contains:
+### The Final Dashboard Features:
-- A count of total trips for two user types.
+- Total trip counts segmented by user type.
-- A line chart showing trip trends, filterable by user type, day of the week, and season.
+- A line chart illustrating trip trends, filterable by user type, day of the week, and season.
-- A heatmap displaying the total number of trips across weekdays and hours.
+- A heatmap visualizing total trips by weekdays and hours.

 Click here to view the visualization: https://public.tableau.com/views/Bostonbike-sharingAnalysis/Rankstationdockproductivity?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link